BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### 3. Payment

 This section describes the payment object returned by `lsps1.create_order` and `lsps1.get_order`.
-The client MUST pay the `lightning_invoice` OR the `onchain_address`.
+The client MUST pay the `ln_invoice` OR the `onchain_address`.
 Using both methods MAY lead to the loss of funds.

 > **Rationale** Onchain Payments are required for payments with higher amounts, especially to push client_balance_satoshi to the client.
 Onchain payments are also useful to onboard new users to Lightining.
 Lightning payments are the preferred way to do payments because they are quick and easily refundable.